-The work of Action 25 emphasizes universal practices, reducing burdens to applicants, riders and transit agencies, regionalizing some functions and minimizing the level of new investment, while also ensuring continued compliance with federal requirements contained in 49 CFR Part 27, FTA Circular 4710.1 and elsewhere.
+The work of Action 25 emphasizes universal practices, reducing burdens to applicants, riders and transit agencies, regionalizing some functions and maximizing the use of existing resources, while also ensuring continued compliance with federal requirements contained in 49 CFR Part 27, FTA Circular 4710.1 and elsewhere.
 These have been the guiding principles in the development of the recommendations by MTC and the Bay Area Partnership Accessibility Committee (BAPAC), a working group of Bay Area public transit and paratransit agency staff.